epsilon537/boxlambda/docs/components_litedram.md

 - A Wishbone control port is generated along with the two requested user ports.
 LiteDRAM CSR register access is done through this control port.
 - All three Wishbone ports are *classic* Wishbone ports, not *pipelined*.
 There is no *stall* signal.
 - The Wishbone port addresses are word addresses, not byte addresses.
-- The LiteDRAM module takes an external input clock (*clk*) and generates a 50MHz system clock (*user_clk*).
-The module contains a clock generator.
+- The LiteDRAM module takes an external input clock (*clk*) and generates both a 50MHz system clock (*user_clk*) and a 100MHz double-rate system clock (*user_clkx2*).
+The LiteDRAM module contains a PLL clock primitive.
-- On FPGA, the LiteDRAM module takes an asynchronous reset (*rst*) and provides a synchronized reset (*user_rst*).
-The module contains a reset synchronizer.
+- The double-rate system clock is a modification for BoxLambda.
+The vanilla LiteDRAM/LiteX code base only generates one *user_clk*.

 ### *Litedram_wrapper*